 Tax compliance | Supported where available | Host |

-Hosts using Stripe remain responsible for chargeback losses and tax compliance obligations.
+When using Stripe as your Merchant of Record, you are responsible for chargeback management, chargeback losses, and tax compliance obligations

 Frequently Asked Questions